-a Jew of the first third of the first century, and despite his inspiration and status, carried with him the thought of the times such as he encountered it (and you can see this again in Acts-but that’s another post), and I think this has to define much of what we read in the New Testament—at least, this is my belief (it was certainly a topic of conversation among early Christians).
+a Jew of the first third of the first century and despite his inspiration and status, carried with him the thought of the times such as he encountered it (and you can see this again in Acts–but that’s another post).
+I think this has to define much of what we read in the New Testament—at least, this is my belief–and it was a topic of conversation among early Christians.

 We don’t seem to pray this way now (unless we feel anxious or perhaps cornered–Missouri–manifesto–gay marriage–I’ve heard stories of people cashing out 401k-s now–the time must be near–and we seem to get more speech about a darkening world) and that is a part of the discussion here as well as in part II.